MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 Contains an array of values for undeclared parameters that are passed to a function, script, or script block.
-When you create a function, you can declare the parameters by using the `pararm` keyword or by adding a comma-separated list of parameters in parentheses after the function name.
+When you create a function, you can declare the parameters by using the `param` keyword or by adding a comma-separated list of parameters in parentheses after the function name.

 In an event action, the `$Args` variable contains objects that represent the